BeyondTheClouds/enos/docs/analysis/index.rst

 All these services are accessible on their default ports.
 For instance you'll be able to access grafana dashboards on port ``3000`` of the node hosting grafana.

-Some dashboards are available in this `grafana directory <https://github.com/BeyondTheClouds/kolla-g5k-results/tree/master/files/grafana>`_.

 Post-mortem
 -----------